Gluten free sourdough pancakes

-Simple sourdough pancakes, paired with some lovely pastured sausage or bacon and fruit is one of our favorite breakfasts. most often enjoyed on a Saturday morning.
+Simple gluten-free sourdough pancakes, paired with some lovely homemade sausage or bacon and fruit is one of our favorite breakfasts.
+Most often enjoyed on a Saturday morning!
 The slight tang of the sourdough offers a perfect balance with real maple syrup and rich grass-fed butter.
-Sometimes we even top them with fresh whipped cream for a gourmet feel.
+Sometimes we even top them with fresh whipped cream for a gourmet treat.

 Have you started your own gluten-free sourdough starter yet?

-The recipe we’ve been using is based on the whole wheat sourdough pancakes I’ve made in the past, just updated to work within our family’s dietary needs.
+The recipe we’ve been using is based on the whole wheat sourdough pancakes I’ve made in the past, just updated to work with our family’s dietary needs.

 - 1 cup brown rice sourdough starter